-A portion of the crust is stuffed with earthy roasted mushrooms to mimic a tennis racket handle in this whimsical pizza.
+A portion of the crust for this pizza is stuffed with earthy roasted mushrooms to mimic a tennis racket handle.
+This recipe first appeared in our May 2013 issue with Keith Pandolfi’s article The Gold of Naples.

 - 3 oz. mixed mushrooms, such as cremini, shiitake, and white button, thinly sliced